federicomor/federicomor.github.io/tesi.md

 > **Chapter 1: Description of the model**\
 > “Come on, gentlemen, why shouldn’t we get rid of all this calm reasonableness with one good kick, just so as to send all these logarithms to the devil and be able to live our own lives at our own sweet will?”\
 > — Fëdor Dostoevskij, Notes from the Underground Questa perché nell'implementare l'algoritmo del modello si deve ricorrere a lavorare coi logaritmi (la log-likelihood), e quindi questa era proprio in tema.
-Inoltre sembra che inviti un po' ad ignorare tutto questo lavoro di razionalismo, ovvero abbandonare più o meno tutto il lavoro di indagine scientifica, e vivere un po' di più secondo la propria dolce volontà, staccandosi da mentalità e contesti troppo teorici, modellistici, ecc. È ovviamente un'idea forte da inserire nella tesi, ma mi piaceva la parte dei logaritmi, quindi sul pensiero di fondo ci ho un po' sorvolato.
+Inoltre sembra che inviti un po' ad ignorare, ad abbanare tutto questo lavoro di razionalismo, di indagine scientifica, e vivere un po' di più secondo la propria dolce volontà, staccandosi quindi da mentalità e contesti troppo teorici, modellistici, ecc. È ovviamente un'idea forte da inserire in una tesi, ma mi piaceva la parte dei logaritmi, quindi sul pensiero di fondo ci ho un po' sorvolato.

 > **Chapter 2: Implementation and optimizations**\
 > “You see, I’ve brought you my Nellie,” I said, going in.\